julianandrews/adventofcode/2022/README.md

 ## Performance

-I've made no real attempt to micro-optimize, but aimed to use efficient algorithms and data structures.
+I've made no serious attempt to micro-optimize, but aimed to use efficient algorithms and data structures.
 I probably used bit sets a little more often than strictly justified by my goals.
 I really like bit sets.